mdiener/grace/README.md

-                  specified by the zip_path option in your project.cfg file. test            Build all the tests. clean           Clean the build output. bad             Do a build, test, jsdoc, deploy and zip together.
+                  specified by the zip_path option in your project.cfg file. test            Build all the tests. clean           Clean the build output. test:deploy     Build and then deploy the tests. test:zip        Build and then zip the tests
 ```

 JavaScript Setup